Grindelwald celebrates the season's end with a treasure hunt

-Live bands and egg tapping The winter finale will be launched on Good Friday, 30 March 2018, at 7:30 PM.
+Live bands and egg tapping The winter finale will be launched on Good Friday, 30 March 2018, from 19.30 h.
 As a prelude, Marc Amacher – from “The Voice of Germany” – will perform a concert at the Eiger+ Eventplatz in Grindelwald.
 In addition to the treasure hunt, the Easter Surf Days take place during the Easter holidays at the Snowpark Grindelwald-First.
 Music and exceptionally built jumps are also provided.
 Creative tricks are in demand every day.
 From experienced cracks to daring beginners, all freestyle enthusiasts can turn up for the “Tricks for Goodies” at the snow park and win great prizes from Money Man.
-Traditionally, on Easter Sunday, 1 April, from 9:30 AM to 11 AM, there is egg tapping in the snow park, and everyone is welcome.
+Traditionally, on Easter Sunday, 1 April, from 9:30 to 11 h, there is egg tapping in the snow park, and everyone is welcome.

 Starting places are still available The treasure hunt is popular.
 There are still a few places for last-minute travellers.
-If you want to try your luck as a treasure hunter, then you can register online until Friday, March 30 at the following link: www.thewinterfinal.ch.
-Registration is also possible on location: On Friday evening from 7 PM until 10 PM on the Eiger+ Eventplatz in Grindelwald or on Saturday from 8:30 AM on Grindelwald-First.
+If you want to try your luck as a treasure hunter, then you can register online until Friday, 30 March, at the following link: www.thewinterfinal.ch.
+Registration is also possible on location: On Friday evening from 19 to 22 h on the Eiger+ Eventplatz in Grindelwald or on Saturday from 8.30 h on Grindelwald-First.
 Participation is free for children between 4 and 9 years.
 Participants who are 10 years and over pay CHF 15.
 The entry fee includes the start number for the treasure hunt as well as entry to the live concert on Friday evening.
 A Sportpass or mountain railway ticket is required to reach the Grindelwald-First ski area.
 The programme is subject to change due to current weather and snow conditions.
-More information at: www.thewinterfinal.ch
+Further information at: www.thewinterfinal.ch

 The Kleine Scheidegg ski area is open until 15 April 2018 and currently offers excellent slope conditions.
-Information on the operating hours: www.jungfrau.ch/wintersportinfo
+Information on operating hours: www.jungfrau.ch/wintersportinfo